 Alternatively, the output value at a given time t can be computed using the measured values of output at previous two time instants and the input value at a previous time instant.
 This computation is called prediction.
-For more information on simulation and prediction using a model, see Simulating and Predicting Model Output.
+For more information on simulation and prediction using a model, see topics on the Simulation and Prediction page.

 You can also represent a discrete-time equation of motion in state-space and transfer-function forms by performing the transformations similar to those described in Continuous-Time Dynamic Model Example.

 System identification uses the input and output signals you measure from a system to estimate the values of adjustable parameters in a given model structure.

 Obtaining a good model of your system depends on how well your measured data reflects the behavior of the system.
 See Data Quality Requirements.

 Using this toolbox, you build models using time-domain input-output signals, frequency response data, time series signals, and time-series spectra.